-Don't make any attempt to open your Facebook account for about 96 hours.
-Clear your browser cache and delete your cookies.
+To restore your account, you can try avoiding making any attempt to open your Facebook account for 96 hours.
+Also, clear your browser cache, and delete your cookies.
 In some cases, this may be enough to restore account access.

 If your login attempts still fail, you can also go through an additional automated security verification process.
-One way to do this is to confirm your mobile number
+One way to do this is by confirming your mobile number

 by asking Facebook to send a code via text message to your phone that you can enter online.
 Another method is to verify your friends